LoCuSS: The splashback radius of massive galaxy clusters and its dependence on cluster merger history: Summary and discussion

 \subsection{Future outlook}

-Future large-scale surveys, namely \textit{eRosita}, the Vera Rubin Observatory, and 4MOST, will provide crucial multiwavelength data to sample with greater statistical significance the accretion rates of estimated $\approx 10^5$ clusters, extending the detection of spectroscopically confirmed cluster members and infalling halos at increasing clustercentric distances.
+Future large-scale surveys, namely \textit{eRosita}, the Vera Rubin Observatory \citep{ivezic19}, and 4MOST \citep{dejong19}, will provide crucial multiwavelength data to sample with greater statistical significance the accretion rates of estimated $\approx 10^5$ clusters, extending the detection of spectroscopically confirmed cluster members and infalling halos at increasing clustercentric distances.
+Interestingly, \citet{deason21} suggest that the next generation instruments will allow the detection of the splashback feature for the diffuse stellar intracluster light.
 Understanding the individual impact of halo mass, accretion rate and redshift evolution is currently still an open question, answering which will help towards a more complete description of the fine-grained growth of cosmological structures.
 Our intent is to promote further discussion between simulations and observations, in particular regarding observational proxies of halo accretion rates.